slowproj/slowdash/docs/ControlsScript.md

 # Overview
 SlowDash integrates Python scripts written by users, with features including:

-- calling user functions from GUI
+- calling user functions from the GUI
-- reading and writing variable values from GUI
+- reading and writing variable values from the GUI
-- streaming data from user script to GUI
+- streaming data from user scripts to the GUI

-SlowDash provides a Python library, slowpy, to provide functions for:
+SlowDash provides a Python library, `slowpy`, that offers functions for:

-- control and readout from measurement hardware
+- controlling and reading from measurement devices
-- interface to external software systems, especially messaging systems
+- interfacing with external software systems, especially messaging systems
-- unified interface for data stores
+- providing a unified interface for data storages
 - basic analysis elements such as histograms and graphs

+Although the GUI can access the variables and functions in user scripts, the scripts themselves are normal Python scripts and can utilize all Python features and libraries, including NumPy, SciPy, scikit-image, and scikit-learn.

 ## Applications
 - Send commands and receive data to/from external systems (either software or hardware), including:
-  - Another concurrent system (DAQ system, etc.)
+  - Other concurrent systems (DAQ systems, etc.)
-    - Through a messaging system, such as Redis, AMQP, Kafka, ZMQ, ...
+    - Through messaging systems such as Redis, AMQP, Kafka, ZMQ, ...
-    - Through HTTP GET/POST, or Socket messages
+    - Through HTTP GET/POST or Socket messages
-    - By running a shell command
+    - By running shell commands
   - Measurement devices that accept commands
-    - SCPI measurement devices with Ethernet interface
+    - SCPI measurement devices with Ethernet interfaces
-    - Anything that can be used from Python
+    - Any device that can be controlled from Python
-      - Raspberry-Pi GPIO, I2C, SPI, ...
+      - Raspberry Pi GPIO, I2C, SPI, ...
-      - USB devices with a vendor library
+      - USB devices with vendor libraries
-  - Another SlowDash instance for distributed systems
+  - Other SlowDash instances for distributed systems
 - Analyze data in real-time, construct histograms, etc., and issue alarms
 - Store raw and analyzed values (including histograms) in database systems

 ## Structure
 <img src="fig/ContrlScript-UserTask.png" width="40%">

-- Controls are implemented as a user task Python script.
+- Controls are implemented as user task Python scripts.
-- The user task script is a normal Python script.
-Scripts are executable independently from the SlowDash server.
+- User task scripts are normal Python scripts that can be executed independently from the SlowDash server.
 - Panels on the SlowDash GUI, built by users, can call functions defined in user task scripts.
-- A Python library, `slowpy`, is provided to be imported by the user task scripts, for:
+- A Python library, `slowpy`, is provided to be imported by user task scripts for:
   - Simple unified methods to control external systems
   - Data classes such as histograms, graphs, time-series, etc.
-  - Data storage interface to store the data objects, as well as raw data from the external systems
+  - Data storage interface to store data objects as well as raw data from external systems

 ## Simple Examples
 #### Reading data from a voltmeter with SCPI commands over Ethernet